-Nominations for the 2016 Missouri Arts Awards are open!
+Nominations for the 2016 Missouri Arts Awards open til noon August 31!

 Help us recognize Missourians who have made profound and lasting contributions to the cultural and artistic climate of the state.
 We need arts teachers who inspire a child for a lifetime; communities where the arts make it a great place to live, work and create; leaders who make things happen; artists and arts organizations whose creativity makes us glad to be alive; and philanthropists whose generosity makes it possible.